MT1218/MT1218.github.io/content/post/ENGG3000-Bridge-2025/index.md

     // Initialise the GUI with the send object userInterface.initializeSender(guiSendObject);

-    // Create and run the threat to send heartbeat messages Heartbeat heartBeatThread = new Heartbeat(heartBeatSendObject, userInterface);
+    // Create and run the thread to send heartbeat messages Heartbeat heartBeatThread = new Heartbeat(heartBeatSendObject, userInterface);
     heartBeatThread.start();